-The Company's income tax payable (recoverable) is based on taxable profit (loss) for the year determined according to the Income Tax Act in the ROC.
+The Corporation and its subsidiary's income tax payable (recoverable) is based on taxable profit (loss) for the year determined according to the applicable tax laws of each tax jurisdiction.

 According to the Income Tax Law, an additional tax on unappropriated earnings is provided for in the year the shareholders approve to retain earnings.